Exceller/Severe_Wheater_Events_Project2/README.md

 # Severe_Wheater_Events_Project2
 ### Data

 The data for this assignment come in the form of a comma-separated-value file compressed via the bzip2 algorithm to reduce its size.
-YoIt is downloaded from the site:
+It is downloaded from the site:
-•Storm Data [47Mb]
+#### •Storm Data [47Mb]

 There is also some documentation of the database available.
 Here you will find how some of the variables are constructed/defined.
 •National Weather Service Storm Data Documentation